 - Be at least 18 years of age, possess a valid driver’s license, and have reliable transportation

-- Complete a chemical and/or bug identification & sampling techniques training event held on a Saturday
+- Complete a chemical and/or bug identification & sampling techniques training event

 - Be available during school hours to help in the classroom and at the river in September/October and/or April/May